huydv398/Zabbix-in-Telegram/README.md

 * Câu lệnh test: </br>
 `./zbxtg.py "@username" "first part of a message" "second part of a message" --debug`
  * For `@username` substitute your Telegram username, chat-id
- * For `first part of a message` and `second part of a message` just substitute something like "test" "test" (for Telegram it's doesn't matter between subject and body)
+ * For `first part of a message` and `second part of a message` là nội dung để gửi đến telegram khi thực hiện test
- * You can skip the `"` if it's one word for every parameter, these are optional

 ---

-### Known issues

-#### MEDIA_CAPTION_TOO_LONG
-If you see this error, it means that you rich the limit of caption with 200 symbols in it (Telegram API's limitaion).
-Such captions will be automatically cut to 200 symbols.

 #### Zabbix 3.0 and higher (3.2, 3.4, 4.0, 4.2, 4.4)
 https://github.com/ableev/Zabbix-in-Telegram/wiki/Working-with-Zabbix-3.0